Economy of Austria: Currency

-In Austria, Euros appear as 1999, however all Austrian euro coins introduced in 2002 have this year on it; unlike other countries of the Eurozone where mint year is minted in the coin.
+In Austria, Euros appear as 1999, however all Austrian euro coins introduced in 2002 have this year on it; unlike other countries of the eurozone where mint year is minted in the coin.
 Eight different designs, one per face value, were selected for the Austrian coins.
-In 2007, in order to adopt the new common map like the rest of the Eurozone countries, Austria changed the common side of its coins.
+In 2007, in order to adopt the new common map like the rest of the eurozone countries, Austria changed the common side of its coins.

 Before adopting the Euro in 2002 Austria had maintained use of the Austrian schilling which was first established in December 1924.
 The Schilling was abolished in the wake of the Anschluss in 1938 and has been reintroduced after the end of the World War II in November 1945.

-Austria has one of the richest collection of collectors' coins in the Eurozone, with face value ranging from 10 to 100 euro (although a 100,000 euro coin was exceptionally minted in 2004).
+Austria has one of the richest collection of collectors' coins in the eurozone, with face value ranging from 10 to 100 euro (although a 100,000 euro coin was exceptionally minted in 2004).
 These coins are a legacy of an old national practice of minting of silver and gold coins.
 Unlike normal issues, these coins are not legal tender in all the eurozone.
 For instance, a €5 Austrian commemorative coin cannot be used in any other country.

 Privatisation, state participation and labour movements

 Many of the country's largest firms were nationalised in the early post-war period to protect them from Soviet takeover as war reparations.
 For many years, the government and its state-owned industries conglomerate played a very important role in the Austrian economy.
 However, starting in the early 1990s, the group was broken apart, state-owned firms started to operate largely as private businesses, and a great number of these firms were wholly or partially privatised.
 The government still operates some firms, state monopolies, utilities, and services.
-In the aftermath of the financial crisis of 2007–2008 two banks were nationalised.
+Due to the 2008 financial crisis, two banks were nationalised.
 Since 2019 the Österreichische Industrieholding (ÖBAG) administers the investments of the Republic of Austria in partially or entirely nationalized companies, but came under strong criticism after leaked messages showed how Thomas Schmidt had a say in the appointment of the supervisory board and became sole director.
 Austria enjoys well-developed industry, banking, transportation, services, and commercial facilities.

 Austria has a strong labour movement.
 The Austrian Trade Union Federation (ÖGB) comprises constituent unions with a total membership of about 1.5 million—more than half the country's wage and salary earners.
 Since 1945, the ÖGB has pursued a moderate, consensus-oriented wage policy, cooperating with industry, agriculture, and the government on a broad range of social and economic issues in what is known as Austria's "social partnership".
 The ÖGB has often opposed the Schüssel government's programme for budget consolidation, social reform, and improving the business climate, and indications are rising that Austria's peaceful social climate could become more confrontational.